ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 ## Invoking get methods from other contracts

-Contrary to what might seem intuitive, invoking get methods from other contracts is not possible on-chain, primarily due to the nature of blockchain technology and the need for consensus.
+Although it may seem intuitive, invoking get methods from other contracts is not possible on-chain due to blockchain technology's nature and the need for consensus.

 Firstly, acquiring data from another shardchain may require time.
 Such latency could easily disrupt contract execution flow, as blockchain operations are expected to execute in a deterministic and timely manner.